 When you use an application like those Intrinio lists in the marketplace, apps like the Excel add-in or the Intrinio Screener for Excel, the data you are seeing is being "called" from Intrinio's database.

 How do you sell API calls?

 To use one of Intrinio's APIs or applications, it is necessary to subscribe to the data feed you want to use.
-Many subscriptions have free plans so you can test out the data, but all plans have daily API call limits.
-The US Public Company Financials data feed, for example, allows 500 daily API calls for free and has several options that allow users to upgrade and access more daily data.
+Many subscriptions have free trials so you can test out the data, but all plans have daily API call limits.
+The US Fundamentals and Stock Prices feed, for example, allows 1,00 daily API calls in the free trial and has several options that allow users to upgrade and access more daily data.
 In general, more expensive plans allow more daily API calls, meaning you can access more data in a single day.